john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 02:41
 I ran into black widows and rattlesnakes every day.
 Every time I opened up one of the five meter tall, 15 feet, steel pillars, that house, the electronics that run the motor, the motor that the mirrors were set on top of every single time, there was something new inside of it, usually a black widow nest, usually a black widow, but sometimes rattlesnakes sometimes snake nests.

-03:06
-Sometimes rats nests but not rarely rats.
-Didn't do well in the heat.
-Sometimes there were snakes I'd never seen before.
+03:06Sometimes there were snakes I'd never seen before.
 Spiders, had never seen before the occasional Brown recluse.
 Sometimes these things popped out at you, the moment you owned the little maintenance panel on the side of the steel pillar.

 03:24
-But sometimes not sometimes you'd have to put your hand in there and shine a flashlight around to see the snakes, the bottom or to see where the weird black widow's nests were.
+Sometimes you'd have to put your hand in there and shine a flashlight around to see the snakes, the bottom or to see where the weird black widow's nests were.
 They're shaped like a little golf balls made of.
 Brown cotton candy.
 And sometimes the Black Widow nest would be dead and would be opened and empty and you wouldn't see anything.

 03:49
 But on a couple of occasions, I'd open up one of these little steel patches and there would be hundreds of little baby black widows waiting for me.
 Or I'd open up a panel and immediately hear the hiss like rattle of a rattlesnake.
 Sometimes things popped out at me but sometimes I'd open up a panel and there'd be nothing.